Ach Gott, vom Himmel sieh darein, BWV 2: Recordings

 Recordings of Bach's cantatas began in the first half of the 20th century.
-Series of recordings, often for broadcasting, were made from 1950.
+Several series of recordings, often for broadcasting, were made from 1950.
 Nikolaus Harnoncourt and Gustav Leonhardt were the first to begin recording the complete cantatas in a 20-year collaboration using period instruments, boys' choirs and boy soloists.
 Helmuth Rilling completed a recording of the sacred cantatas and oratorios on Bach's 300th birthday, 21 March 1985.
 Other projects to record all sacred cantatas in historically informed performance were completed by Ton Koopman, John Eliot Gardiner, Pieter Jan Leusink and Masaaki Suzuki.
 Sigiswald Kuijken began to record a cycle of cantatas for the Complete Liturgical Year with an OVPP choir and historic instruments, the ensemble La Petite Bande.

 In the following table, green background indicates an ensemble playing period instruments in historically informed performance.
-The year is of the recording, then of a release if different.
+The year is of the recording, then of a release, if different.